-We would appreciate your cooperation in stressing with your child the importance of respect for school materials and the obligation to use them wisely and carefully.
-Good habits established early are so important in the development of your child's attitudes.
+We would appreciate your cooperation in stressing to your child the importance of respect for school materials and the obligation to use them wisely and carefully.
+Good habits established early are so important in developing your child's attitudes.

 Textbooks are furnished by the District and distributed by the teacher.
-In the event that a book is damaged or lost, the child is responsible and will be asked to pay for the damage or cost of a book.
-The child will also be held responsible and asked to compensate for any damage done to school property.
+If a book is damaged or lost, the child is responsible and will be asked to pay for the damage or cost of the book.
+The child will also be held responsible and asked to compensate for any damage to school property.